suraj25809/Business-Directory/README.md

 # Business-Directory
 # Getting Started with Node JS Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [node js project]

 ## Available Scripts